Best Practices: How to Use Google Meet for Remote Working

-Google Hangouts Meet, better known simply as Meet, is part of Google Cloud’s G Suite workplace cloud collaboration tools.
+Google Hangouts Meet, better known simply as Meet, is part of Google Workspace (formerly G Suite) cloud collaboration tools.
 This video-conferencing tool grew out of the suite’s Hangouts Chat function to deliver an even better video conferencing experience for work.

 Google Meet supports a number of browser platforms including Chrome, IOS, Android, Mozilla® Firefox®, Apple® Safari®, Microsoft® Internet Explorer® 11 (with plugins) and Microsoft Edge®.
 You also can use it in a conference room with Meet hardware and Chromebox and Chromebase for meetings.

 Users can join a video meeting through their browser and mobile app, a Google Calendar invite, a meeting link URL or code, dial-in by phone or through Meet hardware, Chrombox and Chromebase for meetings.

 Typically, depending on the Google Workspace package you use, you can add up to 250 participants using a Google Meet session.
 Here’s the breakdown of that:

 - Google Workspace Basic and Google Workspace for Education — Up to 100 participants

 - Google Workspace Business — Up to 150 participants